-Playdough is one of our go-to activities for everyday creative play.
-We keep a kitchen drawer stocked with playdough, playdough tools, and playdough "decorations" (toothpicks, beads, googly eyes, feathers).
-It's easily accessible and frequently brought out, either by the kids when they want to make playdough cakes to sell in their living room store or by me when I see that they might need a diversion or easy activity.
+We’re always trying out new playdough ideas.
+In fact, playdough is one of our go-to materials and activities for everyday creative play.
+We keep a kitchen drawer stocked with playdough, playdough tools, and playdough “decorations” (toothpicks, beads, googly eyes, feathers).
+It’s easily accessible and frequently brought out, either by the kids when they want to make playdough cakes to sell in their living room store or by me when I see that they might need a diversion or easy activity.

 In fact, I’d say playdough is one of the top three regular creative outlets in our home (the other two being the big chalkboard and simple paper and markers/crayons/scissors).
 Sure, we paint quite a bit and we’re always trying some new art or craft idea.
 But for everyday, endlessly enjoyable and changeable creative fun, playdough is hard to beat.